diegommagno/ignite-lab-design-system/README.md

 <br/>

-> On this event we built a Design System, from Figma to code, using Storybook, Radix e many other tools from the React ecosystem. <br/><br/> We learned how to create automated tests for our interface inside Storybook using Jest and Testing Library. <br/><br/> We also integrated the MSW (Mock Service Worker) to create mock responses from the API, making it easier to use our automated tests.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On this event we built a Design System, from Figma to code, using Storybook, Radix e many other tools from the React ecosystem.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We learned how to create automated tests for our interface inside Storybook using Jest and Testing Library.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We also integrated the MSW (Mock Service Worker) to create mock responses from the API, making it easier to use our automated tests.